Moon-developer/map_generator/README.md

 # map_generator
-Generator a map for Bomberman, save and load game map.
+Generate a map for Bomberman, save and load game map.

 ## About